prodageo/mniproj2020b-2020a30a/docs/monographie.md

 ### A3.
 Bibliographie

 - <strong>Big Data at Work: Dispelling the Myths, Uncovering the Opportunities</strong> - Thomas H. Davenport - 2014

+- <strong>Analytics in a Big Data World: The Essential Guide to Data Science and its Applications </strong> - Bart Baesens - 2014

+- <strong>Sentiment Analysis: Mining Opinions, Sentiments, and Emotions</strong> -  Bing Liu - 2015

 ### 1. Thèses